Co-ops power communities and empower members by improving their quality of life.

 - While the cost of most things (cars, houses eggs, milk, stamps, gas ,etc.) has increased twentyfold or more over the past 75 years, electricity has remained very affordable.
 The average cost per kilowatt-hour has only doubled since the 1930s.

-- The average co-op household pays about $4 a day for safe, reliable electricity.
-That's cheaper than a drink at Starbucks!
+- In Iowa, the average co-op household pays about $5 a day for safe, reliable electricity.

-- Not-for-profit electric cooperatives were formed in the 1930's and 40's as a way for rural citizens to gain access to electricity.
-Before rural electric cooperatives were formed, only 10% of rural citizens in America had electricity.
+- Not-for-profit electric cooperatives were formed in the 1930s and 40s as a way for rural citizens to gain access to electricity.
+Before rural electric cooperatives were formed, only 10% of rural citizens in America had electricity while 90% of city dwellers had electricity.